averyrijos/Optimized_GNN/substrate_p_vs_np.md

-# Generative Resolution of P vs NP Through Metaformal Substrate Analysis
+# Metaformal Substrate Invariance and Generative Negation: A Unified Framework for the P vs NP Question

 ### Avery Alexander Rijos
 ### The Promethium Laboratory for Generative Systems